zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ZWE_CONFIGS_APIML_SERVICE_ADDITIONALREGISTRATION_0_DISCOVERYSERVICEURLS=https://sys1:{discoveryServicePort}/eureka/,https://sys2:{discoveryServicePort}/eureka/
 ```

-:::note
+:::note Notes:
-  The number in the properties names (see position of `#` in `ZWE_CONFIGS_APIML_SERVICE_ADDITIONALREGISTRATION_#_*`)
+  * The number in the properties names (see position of `#` in `ZWE_CONFIGS_APIML_SERVICE_ADDITIONALREGISTRATION_#_*`)
   defines ID of API ML instance.

-  Ensure that each API ML instance is defined in a separated record.
+  * Ensure that each API ML instance is defined in a separated record.
 Do not combine multiple API ML instances in a
   single record.
 In the case of a high availability setup, the value `discoveryServiceUrls` may contain multiple URLs.
   We highly recommend to provide all available Discovery URLs in the value `discoveryServiceUrls`.

-  Always provide the direct address to the system.
+  * Always provide the direct address to the system.
 Do not use the DVIPA address.
 Using this address could lead to unexpected behaviour.

-  Use hostnames `sys1` and `sys2` for the LPAR in the sysplex.
+  * Use hostnames `sys1` and `sys2` for the LPAR in the sysplex.
 :::

 This Zowe configuration transforms the zowe.yaml configuration file into the environment variables described previously.